 How much does it pay?
 You can choose to volunteer be paid.
 The current pay rate is $17.15 an hour.
-You’ll need to complete an IRS W-4 form, including your social security number, in order to be paid.
+You’ll need to complete state and federal tax forms, which require your social security number, in order to be paid.
 Election judges are paid with the City of Minneapolis payroll system within 30 days of working, and you can choose to have your pay deposited directly into your bank account or mailed to you by check.

 Hear from more student election judges